HCMID/HCMID.github.io/tech/software.md

 ### Configuring Atom for scholarly work on manuscripts

 Installing atom should have installed the command-line atom package manager `apm`.
-Copy and paste the following commands into a bash shell to install a suite of packages:
+Copy and pasthe the following commands into a bash shell to install a suite of packages:

     apm install intentions
     apm install busy-signal